openharmony/docs/en/application-dev/media/video-playback.md

 import fileIO from '@ohos.fileio'

-let videoPlayer = undefined; // Used to store instances created by calling the createVideoPlayer API. let surfaceID = undefined; // Used to save the surface ID returned by the Xcomponent interface.
+let videoPlayer = undefined; // Used to store instances created by calling the createVideoPlayer API. let surfaceID = undefined; // Used to save the surface ID returned by the XComponent interface.

 // The LoadXcomponent() API is used to obtain the surface ID and save it to the **surfaceID** variable.
-This API is automatically called when the Xcomponent is loaded.
+This API is automatically called when the XComponent is loaded.
 LoadXcomponent() {
 	surfaceID = this.$element('Xcomponent').getXComponentSurfaceId();
     console.info('LoadXcomponent surfaceID is' + surfaceID);